How to qualify for higher education

-Regardless of your education level, you will find information for applicants who have completed a degree in their home country, have started an undergraduate degree but were not able to finish or are planning to apply for higher education for the first time.
+This guide includes information for applicants who have completed a degree in their home country, have started an undergraduate degree but were not able to finish, or are planning to apply for higher education for the first time.

 The first step is to gain general knowledge on education in Norway.
-The webpages of NOKUT and SIU are relevant sources of information:
+The webpages of Study in Norway and NOKUT are relevant sources of information:

 UiB offers a number of bachelor's and master's programmes as well as professional studies.
-All of our bachelor's programmes and professional studies at UiB are taught in Norwegian and proficiency in both Norwegian and English is required.
-Most master's programmes are also taught in Norwegian, however, UiB offers around 30 master's programmes taught in English.
+All of our bachelor's programmes and professional studies are taught in Norwegian and proficiency in both Norwegian and English is required.
+Most master's programmes are also taught in Norwegian, but UiB offers around 30 master's programmes taught in English.

 Do you wish to apply for a bachelor’s degree programme?

 All bachelor’s programmes at UiB are taught in Norwegian.
 You apply through Samordna Opptak (the Norwegian Universities and Colleges Admission Service).
 Most of the information on their website is available in Norwegian only, but they offer some general information in English.

 The general entrance requirements to qualify are:

 - Depending on your educational background: at least 1 year of university education

 UiB also offers additional information on admission to bachelor’s degree programmes.